mtellal/ft_transcendence/README.md

 - removedFriend: will be sent to the user if he has been removed from a friend list

+- blockedUser: will be sent to the user who blocked someone with the blocked object

+- unblockedUser: will be sent to the user who unblocked someone with the userId of the unblocked user

 #### Chat Gateway